-See the full attendance record of each Director for each of the Board and its Committees at 9 to 11 of this Circular.
+See the full attendance record of each Director for each of the Board and its Committees at page 10-13 of this Circular.

 2. Board Mandate

 Disclose the text of the Board's written mandate.
 If the Board does not have a written mandate, describe how the Board delineates its role and responsibilities.